About the Project

 (Click the link above to see the events that lead to the strike!)

-In order to capture the strike-related experiences of Millersville University faculty, staff, and students, Archives & Special Collections in McNairy Library began an oral history project during fall semester, 2016, and continuing into spring semester, 2017.
-The volunteer project team consisted of seven Millersville University undergraduate and graduate students and five faculty members.
+To capture the strike-related experiences of Millersville University faculty, staff, and students, Archives & Special Collections in McNairy Library began an oral history project during fall semester, 2016, that continued into spring semester, 2017.
+The student volunteer members of the faculty strike project team, and the student employees in McNairy Library’s Archives & Special Collections areas, participated in a collaborative effort alongside Library faculty members over the course of a year and a half.
+The project team consisted of seven Millersville University undergraduate and graduate students and five Library faculty members.
 Volunteer university students included: Alex Arnold, Lauren Cameron, Abigail Gruber, Hunter Mengel, Victoria Mueller, Taylor Payne, and Kyle Thomas.
-The volunteer faculty members included: Katie Barrett, Libby Nelson, Tatiana Pashkova-Balkenhol, Stephanie Pennucci, and Dr. Marilyn Parrish.
+The volunteer faculty members included: Katie Barrett, Libby Nelson, Tatiana Pashkova-Balkenhol, Stephanie Pennucci, and Marilyn Parrish.

-The APSCUF Strike Oral History project team interviewed a total of 38 narrators, including 24 faculty members, seven students, and seven administrators/staff members.
+Working in pairs, the volunteer team interviewed a total of thirty-eight narrators, including twenty-four faculty members, seven students, and seven administrators/staff members.
+All interviews were conducted between November, 2016, and May, 2017.
 The 7 students included: Ryan Bankert, Christina Clawson, Connor Devlin, Abigail Gruber, Katie Lundy, John Schoenewald, and Marcus Wardle.
 The 24 faculty members included: Kathryn Allen, Ana Borger-Grecco, Kirsten Bookmiller, Line Bruntse, Jeanne Cassidy, Barry David, Robyn Davis, Alex DeCaria, Sandra Deemer, Oliver Dreon, Christine Filippone, Shauna Frischkorn, Laurie Hanich, Elizabeth Katz, John McLarnon, Thomas Neuville, Beth Powers (Costello), Alex Redcay, Greg Seigworth, Carrie Smith, Kenneth Smith, Robert Spicer, Kathleen Walsh, and Melissa Gold.
 The 7 administrators/staff members included: Jeff Adams, Pete Anders, Kim Martin, Michelle Perez, David Ramsay, Andrew Welaish, and D’Ann Ressler.

-To ensure each transcription accurately captured the narrator’s responses, a team from Archives & Special Collections reviewed each typed transcription and sent transcripts to narrators for review.
-Team members included: Abigail Gruber, Adam Omar, Alex Slick, Ashley Sherman, and Dr. Marilyn Parrish.
+Student employees in Archives & Special Collections transcribed the interviews, following up with narrators for additional input.
+Team members included: Abigail Gruber, Adam Omar, Alex Slick, Ashley Sherman, and Marilyn Parrish.